Wiredcraft/nsq-strategies/README.md

 #### Round robin strategy

 1. The producer discovers the nsqd nodes from lookupd
-2. Every `produce` picks up a single nsqd in round-robin way and sends the message.
+2. Every `producer` picks up a single nsqd in round-robin way and sends the message.
 3. The round-robin doesn't care about which topic to be sent.

 * Example